mmasenheimer/SpringBoot-RestAPI-DB-Project/README.md

 - ModelMapper for DTO mapping
 - Lombok

 This project really helped me understand REST API archetecture, such as the presentation layer, business logic layer, and data access layer.
+I learned how JSON and API requests work.
-I also learned important SWE techniques such as dependency injection, beans, and integration/repository tests.
+I also learned important SWE techniques such as dependency injection, beans, integration/repository tests, modularity, etc.

 All code except for the AuthorController/BookController integration tests are commented for clarity.
 (Those tests are reasonably self-explanatory)